Armenian Genocide - Education & Overview

 Scholarship and Affirmation

-• The International Association of Genocide Scholars (IAGS), the pre-eminent academic authority on genocides, has urged Congress to pass Armenian Genocide resolutions, writing “We would underscore that the Armenian Genocide is not controversial, but rather is denied only by the Turkish government and its apologists. . . .
+• The International Association of Genocide Scholars (IAGS), the pre-eminent academic authority on genocides, has urged Congress to pass Armenian Genocide education and acknowledgement resolutions, writing “We would underscore that the Armenian Genocide is not controversial, but rather is denied only by the Turkish government and its apologists. . . .
 As crimes of genocide continue to plague the world, Turkey’s policy of denying the Armenian Genocide gives license to those who perpetrate genocide everywhere.”

 • The Institute on the Holocaust and Genocide (Jerusalem) and the Institute for the Study of Genocide (NY) have affirmed the historical fact of the Armenian Genocide.